Skip to main content

 Prefill user information (prefilledInput)

-You can use the prefilledInput parameter to prefill the national identity number of the end-user.
-If this is prefilled, only the user of that nin value will be able to authenticate.
+You can use the prefilledInput parameter to prefill the national identity number of the end-user, for example:

 Only for nin